Will Lewis (American football)

-Willie L. Lewis (born January 16, 1958) is an American football executive and former professional player.
-He is currently the Director of Player Personnel for the San Antonio Brahmas of the XFL and was most recently the Assistant Director of Pro Personnel for the Houston Roughnecks of the XFL.
+Willie L. Lewis (born January 16, 1958) is an American football executive and former professional player who is the general manager for the Houston Gamblers of the United Football League (UFL).
+He was most recently the Director of Player Personnel for the San Antonio Brahmas of the XFL and Assistant Director of Pro Personnel for the Houston Roughnecks of the XFL.
 He was the general manager for the Memphis Express of the Alliance of American Football (AAF).
 He previously served as an executive in the National Football League (NFL) for 20 years, including tenures with the Seattle Seahawks and Kansas City Chiefs.
 Most notably, he was the Seahawks vice president of football operations from 2010 to 2012.

 Playing career

 Lewis was signed by the Seattle Seahawks as an undrafted free agent in 1980 out of Millersville State College — now Millersville University of Pennsylvania.
 He played in 26 NFL games, returning 45 kickoffs for a 21.4-yard average and 56 punts for an 8.0-yard average, including a 75-yard touchdown as a rookie versus the Denver Broncos.
 Following his NFL career, Lewis played three seasons in the United States Football League (USFL) with the Denver Gold (1983) and Houston Gamblers (1984–85).
 After the USFL's collapse, Lewis continued his playing career in the Canadian Football League (CFL).
 There he was a member of the Ottawa Roughriders (1986, 1987–88), Montreal Alouettes (1986), Hamilton Tiger-Cats (1989) and Winnipeg Blue Bombers (1989).